War in Afghanistan (2001–2021): 2006–2007: Escalating war

 Spring and summer action in 2006 by the Coalition included Operation Mountain Thrust, Operation Medusa, a Dutch/Australian offensive, the Battle of Panjwaii, Operation Mountain Fury and Operation Falcon Summit.
 The Coalition achieved tactical victories and area denial, but the Taliban were not completely defeated.

 On 29 May 2006, a US military truck that was part of a convoy in Kabul lost control and plowed into civilian vehicles, killing one person and injuring six.
-The surrounding crowd got angry and a riot arose, lasting all day ending with 20 dead and 160 injured.
+The surrounding crowd got angry and a riot arose, ending with 20 dead and 160 injured.
 When stone-throwing and gunfire had come from a crowd of some 400 men, the US troops had used their weapons "to defend themselves" while leaving the scene, a US military spokesman said.
-A correspondent for the Financial Times in Kabul suggested that this was the outbreak of "a ground swell of resentment" and "growing hostility to foreigners" that had been growing and building since 2004.
+A Financial Times reporter suggested that this was the outbreak of "a ground swell of resentment" towards foreigners that had been growing since 2004.

 UK actions in early 2007 included Operation Volcano, Operation Achilles, and Operation Lastay Kulang.
 The UK Ministry of Defence also announced its intention to bring British troop levels in the country up to 7,700.

-In March 2007, the US deployed some 3,500 more troops, though the pace of deployment was slow due to American priorities in Iraq.
-In the first five months of 2008, the number of US troops in Afghanistan increased by over 80% with a surge of 21,643 more troops, bringing the total from 26,607 in January to 48,250 in June.
+In March 2007, the US deployed some 3,500 more troops, though deployment was slow due to American priorities in Iraq.
+In the first five months of 2008, US troops in Afghanistan increased by over 80%, with a surge of 21,643 more troops—26,607 in January to 48,250 in June.

-On 4 March 2007, US Marines killed at least 12 civilians and injured 33 in Shinwar district, Nangarhar, in a response to a bomb ambush.
-The event became known as the "Shinwar massacre."
+On 4 March 2007, US Marines allegedly killed at least 12 civilians and injured 33 in Nangarhar, in a response to a bomb ambush.
 The 120 member Marine unit responsible for the attack were ordered to leave the country because the incident damaged the unit's relations with the local population.